ShadyNagy/Blazor.JavaScriptUtilities/README.md

 # Blazor.JavaScriptUtilities
 Utilities by JavaScript for Blazor
-- Local Storage Available to check browser support local storage
+- Local Storage Available to check if available in browser
 - Local Storage Set
 - Local Storage Read
 - Local Storage Remove by key